-As an Assistant Professor at the David Crawford School of Engineering in the Department of Civil and Environmental Engineering at Norwich University, I am finally living my lifelong dream of being an educator.
+As an Associate Professor at the David Crawford School of Engineering in the Department of Civil and Environmental Engineering at Norwich University, I am finally living my lifelong dream of being an educator.

 I am passionate about environmental engineering and science education at all levels.
 I believe that the best way to learn engineering is hands on – practicing the classroom lessons in the field.
 I teach primarily Environmental Engineering courses and am always looking to engage my students in my research and service activities.